-- Top 10 in the UK - we're ranked in the top 10 in the UK for Hospitality, Leisure, Recreation and Tourism, in The Guardian University Guide 2020.
+- Highly ranked in the UK – we’re ranked 9th in the Complete University Guide 2021 for Hospitality, Leisure, Recreation and Tourism subjects and are in the top 10 in The Guardian University Guide 2020.

 - Triple crown – study in a Business School that has prestigious triple accreditation from EQUIS, AACSB and AMBA.